GuglielmoCerri/GuglielmoCerri/README.md

 <a href="https://medium.com/@cerriguglielmo" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/medium.svg" alt="@cerriguglielmo" height="30" width="40" /></a>
 <a href="https://twitter.com/GuglielmoCerri" target="blank"><img align="center" src="https://github.com/rahuldkjain/github-profile-readme-generator/blob/master/src/images/icons/Social/twitter.svg" alt="GuglielmoCerri" height="30" width="40" /></a>
 </p>
 &nbsp;

+## 🌟 My Contributions

+I'm actively contributing to various projects with a focus on Data Science, AI, and cloud-based solutions.
+Here are the main repositories I've contributed to:

+*. **[AutoViML/featurewiz](https://github.com/AutoViML/featurewiz)**: I've added a `skip_xgboost` feature which allows skipping the recursive xgboost step.
+This was done in response to an open issue and the code was subsequently incorporated into the main repository.

+*. **[pandas-dev/pandas](https://github.com/pandas-dev/pandas)**: Proposed a feature in a Pull Request to extend the `.info()` method, allowing it to return a dictionary for programmatic analysis.
+While the PR was not merged, the discussion and code presented valuable insights into pandas' design choices and priorities.

+*. **[googleapis/python-aiplatform](https://github.com/googleapis/python-aiplatform)**: Opened an issue highlighting the inability to configure the `Dynamic Threshold` for Google's Search grounding in Gemini's Vertex AI.
+This brought attention to a critical limitation, leading to discussions and the successful implementation of the feature, which resolved the issue.

+*. **[adamewing/bamsurgeon](https://github.com/adamewing/bamsurgeon)**: I've introduced a new `vcf` parameter to the `addsv.py` and `addsnv.py` scripts.
+This new parameter allows users to directly pass a VCF file path to the scripts, enhancing its versatility and utility.
+I also fixed a `ZeroDivisionError` in `asmregion.py`.
+This fix, which prevents a crash when the number of reads is zero .
+This improvement simplifies the workflow, making the script more flexible and easier to use.

+*. **[Advent of Code solutions](https://github.com/GuglielmoCerri/Advent-of-Code)**: My solutions to the Advent of Code challenges have been added to the [awesome-advent-of-code](https://github.com/Bogdanp/awesome-advent-of-code) repository.

+&nbsp;

 ## ✍️ I'm a writer on Medium focused on AI, machine learning, and programming